excessive/danfordmania/README.md

 # DanfordMania

-DanfordMania is a remake of the StepMania 4 Alpha theme originally created by Chris Danford and inspired by the now defunct In The Groove franchise.
-The theme assets was pulled from the last [SM4 commit][sm4] before SM-SSC took over StepMania.
-The goal of this theme is to be arcade-friendly, running on In The Groove and Pump It Up arcade cabinets.
+DanfordMania is a port of the StepMania 4 Alpha theme originally created by Chris Danford and inspired by the now defunct In The Groove franchise.
+The theme was pulled from the last [SM4 commit][sm4] before SM-SSC took over StepMania.
+The goal of this theme is to be arcade-friendly, running on dedicabs.

 This theme is very much a work in progress.
 Use at your own risk.